baderfahoum17/Javascript/README.md

 # Javascript
-some little side project done on the free time
+some little Vanilla JavaScript side project done on the free time + html and css

 Todolist: